 Follow these steps to start using tags to organize your Mac:

-1. To use one of the default tags, simply right-click a file or folder, then select one of the tag colors
+- To use one of the default tags, simply right-click a file or folder, then select one of the tag colors.
+Alternatively, you can click the tag icon in Finder, and choose a color.

-3. Once you’ve tagged an item, you’ll see a colored dot next to it
+- Once you’ve tagged an item, you’ll see a colored dot next to it.

-4. Do this with a few more items, then expand the Tags list in the Finder sidebar, and select the relevant color.
-You’ll see all the items with the same color tag
+- Do this with a few more items, then expand the Tags list in the Finder sidebar, and select the relevant color.
+You’ll see all the items with the same color tag.

-5. You can create your own tags too.
-Right-click a file, and select Tags
+- You can create your own tags too.
+Right-click a file, and select Tags.
+Type in a name, choose a color, and press Enter.

-7. You can make further edits from Finder > Preferences, in the Tags tab
+- Make further edits from Finder > Preferences, in the Tags tab.

 Use macOS’s decluttering tools